AM General: Hummer brand

-In 1984 AM General built a separate factory at 13200 McKinley Hwy in Mishawaka for HMMWV production.
+In 1984, AM General built a factory for HMMWV production at 13200 McKinley Hwy in Mishawaka.

-In 1992 AM General began marketing the HMMWV to the civilian market under the Hummer brand.
+In 1992, AM General began marketing the HMMWV to the civilian market under the Hummer brand.
 In 1999, GM acquired the rights to the brand and continued production of the original civilian Hummer as the H1 until June 2006.

-The Hummer H2 went on the market in 2002, and was produced until January 2009.
-It was designed and marketed by GM, but manufactured by AM General at the Mishawaka plant.
+In 2002, the Hummer H2 went on the market and was produced until January 2009.
+It was designed and marketed by GM, and manufactured by AM General at the Mishawaka plant.
 AM General did not build the H3 model.

 GM was sued early in 2003 by DaimlerChrysler, owners of the Jeep brand, for the resemblance of the Hummer's seven-slot grille to Jeep's.
 The lawsuit was dismissed after acknowledgment of the shared corporate history of AMC and Jeep.
-GM in turn sued boutique automaker Avanti Motor Corporation of Cancun, Mexico after it introduced the Studebaker XUV at the Chicago Auto show in 2002.
-GM said Avanti infringed on the Hummer looks by planning a vehicle that closely resembled the Hummer.
-It seemed the AM General Hummer line had gone full circle back to the original Studebaker General Products Division which was responsible for all military contracts.
+General Motors in turn sued boutique automaker Avanti Motor Corporation of Cancun, Mexico after it introduced the Studebaker XUV at the Chicago Auto show in 2002.
+General Motors said Avanti infringed on Hummer's look by planning a vehicle resembling the Hummer.
+The AM General Hummer line had returned to the original Studebaker General Products Division, responsible for all military contracts.

 2004–present

-On August 20, 2004, it was announced that Ronald Perelman's MacAndrews & Forbes company would form a joint venture with AM General's then-owner, Renco Group, to give Perelman 70% ownership.
+In August 2004, it was announced that Ronald Perelman's MacAndrews & Forbes company would form a joint venture with AM General's then-owner, Renco Group, to give Perelman 70% ownership.
 The deal reportedly cost close to US$1 billion.

 In 2008, AM General and the Vehicle Production Group (VPG), of Troy, Michigan, announced that contracts had been signed for AM General to begin producing purpose-built taxi-cabs in 2009.
-Actual production would not begin until October 2011.
+Production began in October 2011.
 The first vehicle off the line was presented to Marc Buoniconti, a former linebacker for The Citadel who was partially paralyzed in 1985.

 In May 2010, Azure Dynamics announced it had chosen AM General to assemble its electric drivetrain for Ford Transit Connect vehicles for the North American market at its Livonia, Michigan, factory.

 In September 2013, AM General reached an agreement to purchase the United States Department of Energy's secured loan to the Vehicle Production Group (VPG).
 Prior to this, AM General acted as the sole vehicle assembler for VPG.
 As a result of this transaction, AM General created a wholly owned company, Mobility Ventures LLC, to operate the Mobility Vehicle-1 (MV-1) business and receive all VPG assets.

 In 2015, production of the Mercedes-Benz R-Class began at the Mishawaka assembly plant.
 Without this deal, "the German automaker would likely have had to shut down production of the vehicle, currently only sold in China."
 Production ended in October 2017.

+In July 2020, investment company KPS Capital Partners acquired AM General from its previous owner, MacAndrews & Forbes.

 AM General submitted a prototype to become the United States Postal Service's Next Generation Delivery Vehicle, but their entry was not chosen.